commstpu/abe-rglas.github.io/content/blog/doctors/tellier.md

 [ClLSC de côte-des-neiges](...\clinics\cote-des-neiges)
 ## Attitude of Doctor
 ## Pre-Prescription Requirements
+Respondent One (note, a minor when she started HRT):
-One respondent reported **not needing a gender dysphoria diagnosis.**
+* She did **not need a gender dysphoria diagnosis.**
 ## Prescription Practices
 According to what survey and interview respondents have reported -

-Patient One (Note: a minor when she started HRT):
+Respondent One (note, a minor when she started HRT):
 * She needed about 3 appointments before receiving blockers, and 3 more before receiving estrogen
 * The doctor required a genital exam
 * She had multiple baseline blood test